 M State’s new Medical Assistant diploma program will help fill the regional health care industry's need for multi-skilled health professionals trained to perform both administrative and clinical duties.

-M State's new 37-credit Medical Assistant diploma program addresses a need in the regional health care industry by training multi-skilled health professionals to perform both administrative and clinical duties in clinics, physician offices and other health care organizations.
+M State's new 37-credit Medical Assistant diploma program addresses a need in the regional health care industry by training multi-skilled professionals to perform both administrative and clinical duties in clinics, physician offices and other health care organizations.

 The program is based on M State's Detroit Lakes campus, with the majority of courses offered online.